boldingd/EclipsePhaseContent/SkywardsCollective.md

 Égalité is the founding hab for the Skyward Collective, and still its single largest member.

-Early on, both the founding cooperative and the entire collective movement had the same name, "*Humble Beginnings*."
+Initially, both the founding collective and the entire movement had the same name, "*Humble Beginnings*."
-During the second year, it was decided allowing the founding hab to share the same name as the whole collective violated the spirit of communist equality; the hab was renamed *Égalité*.
+It was quickly decided, however, that allowing the founding hab to share the same name as the whole collective violated the spirit of equality; the hab was renamed *Égalité*.
 (Four months after that, it was decided that a slightly more stirring — and more wieldy — name was required for the collective, and it was renamed *Skyward*.)

 The 540m-radius torus hab was originally built by a pre-fall hypercorp in an asteroid family in the Jovian Greeks to support mining operations.